dqhieu/HDPhoneMonitor/README.md

 let phoneMonitorChartViewController = HDPhoneMonitorChartViewController() self.navigationController!.pushViewController(phoneMonitorChartViewController, animated: true)
 ```

-## Requirement

-  - [Realm.io](https://realm.io/): We use RealmSwift to save the data and display them into chart.
-So you need install `pod 'RealmSwift'` if you want to use our service.
-  - Libraries for Google Sheet API:
-    - Google API Client `pod 'GoogleAPIClient/Core', '~> 1.0.2'`
-    - Google OAuth2 `pod 'GTMOAuth2', '~> 1.1.0'`
-  - `pod 'SVProgressHUD'` for UI

 ## License
 HDPhoneMonitor is released under the MIT license.
 See LICENSE for details.